cbeams/spring-framework-2.5.x/readme.txt

 jar files and a jar file with all of Spring are provided.
 The following list specifies the respective contents and third-party dependencies.
 Libraries in brackets are optional, i.e. just necessary for certain functionality.

-FULL STANDARD JAR (dist):
+FULL JAR (dist):

-* "spring" (~1715 KB)
+* "spring" (~2545 KB)
-- Convenient jar file that combines all standard modules (see "module jars" below)
+- Convenient jar file that combines all modules
 - Also includes the AOP Alliance interfaces (as a convenience)
-- Note: Does NOT include extension modules! (see "extension module jars" below)
+- Note: Does not include contents of mock jar and aspects jar!

-STANDARD MODULE JARS (dist/modules):
+MODULE JARS (dist/modules):

 * "spring-core" (~155 KB)
 - Contents: core utilities